gitter-badger/enkluplayer/docs/tween.overview.md

 var a = new Tween(element.Schema, new TweenData { Prop = "Alpha", To = 1, DurationSec = 5f });
 ```

-`Tween` also provides a time interface for explicit calculation of intermediate values.
-This means that `Tween` instances may be paused and scrubbed.
 Unlike the usual `Update(dt)` interfaces found in many libraries, `Tween` simply has a `float T` that can be set to any value.
-Subclasses tell the `Tween` object how to calculate intermediate values.
+This means that `Tween` instances may be paused, played in reverse, or even scrubbed with no instability.
+Subclasses tell the `Tween` object how to calculate these values.

 ```csharp
 var a = new Tween(schema, data);